Park Lane

 No analysis available

-The building very likely has a trash chute system based on the MLS data, which is nearly unanimous.
-Public remarks do not usually mention trash chutes, so the absence of wording is not meaningful here.
-Given the 19/20 amenity history, this should be treated as a confirmed building feature.
+The building very likely has a trash chute system based on the MLS data, which is almost unanimous across listings.
+Public remarks typically do not mention trash chutes, so the evidence comes mainly from the amenity records rather than descriptive text.
+There is no sign of a recent change or correction.

 No analysis available